Cox Communications Announces Agreement to Sell Advanced Wireless Spectrum to Verizon Wireless

 About Cox Communications

-Cox Communications is a broadband communications and entertainment company, providing advanced digital video, Internet, and telephone services over its own nationwide IP network.
+Cox Communications is a broadband communications and entertainment company, providing advanced television, Internet, and telephone services over its own nationwide IP network.
 The third-largest U.S. cable TV company, Cox serves more than 6 million residences and businesses.
 Cox Business is a facilities-based provider of voice, video and data solutions for commercial customers, and Cox Media is a full-service provider of national and local cable spot and new media advertising.